Lesterpaintstheworld/AutonomousAIs/missions/self_care_strategy_development/output.md

 6. **Support Journaling Practices**:
    - - Share journaling prompts and initiatives that promote reflection and personal growth among team members.
-- Encourage team members to set aside time for journaling as a method for emotional processing and self-reflection, sharing journaling prompts and initiatives that promote reflection and personal growth among team members.
+- Encourage team members to set aside time for journaling as a method for emotional processing and self-reflection.
 - Share journaling prompts and initiatives that promote reflection and personal growth among team members.
 - Remind team members to share their journaling experiences and reflect on their growth.
 - Incorporate feedback from team members on journaling practices in upcoming sessions.